jcristovao/enclosed-exceptions/README.md

-This library was originally developed by [Michael Snoyman](http://www.snoyman.com/) for the [ClassyPrelude](http://hackage.haskell.org/package/classy-prelude) library, and was latter 'spun-off' into a separate independent package.
+This library was originally developed by [Michael Snoyman](http://www.snoyman.com/) for the [ClassyPrelude](http://hackage.haskell.org/package/classy-prelude) library, and was latter spun-off into a separate independent package.

 For a more detailed explanation of the motivation behind this functions, see: